exakat/exakat-docs/Reference/Rules/Arrays/MultipleIdenticalKeys.rst

 Multiple Index Definition
 +++++++++++++++++++++++++

-  Indexes that are defined multiple times in the same array.
+  This rules lists the indexes that are defined multiple times in the same array.

-They are indeed overwriting each other.
-This is most probably a typo.
+In reality, they are overwriting each other.
+This is most probably a typo or a failed copy/paste.

 .. code-block:: php